The Windows path is: "C:\\Inetpub\\vhosts\\example.com".

 Control Character

-A member of a character set that does not represent a written symbol.The function of \
+A member of a character set that does not represent a written symbol.The function of \ is to escape the regular meaning of the character immediately following it.

-?Suppose you need to write:
+\?Suppose you need to write:

 The Windows path is: "C:\\Inetpub\\vhosts\\example.com".